-I received my PhD in health studies and gerontology from the University of Waterloo in 2004 and my MSc in epidemiology from the University of Toronto in 1993.
+I received my PhD in health studies and gerontology from the University of Waterloo and my MSc in epidemiology from the University of Toronto.
+In 2016, I joined interRAI, an international group of researchers and clinicians, as an Associate Fellow.

 My research mainly focuses on understanding the needs and abilities of older adults with disabilities, and their caregivers, including individuals receiving home care services, palliative care and adults with sensory impairments.
 My research typically involves analysis of large datasets to explore how individuals are functioning in their daily lives, where they are experiencing impairments and difficulties, their use of the health care system and methods to evaluate the care received.
 I also use these datasets to create computerized outputs to assist health professionals, and decision-makers, when determining the needs of individuals, and their caregivers, and also to evaluate the quality of health care being provided.